Name: Brett Baty

 Acquired: 2019 MLB Draft, 1st Round (Lake Travis High School)

-When Brett Baty started attending Lake Travis High School, the coaches of their baseball, basketball, and football teams all licked their lips- especially their basketball coach, who just happened to be Baty’s father.
-Because Baty was held back a year while in the fifth grade, Baty had a leg up on his peers athletically and was more physically developed.
-He excelled in all three sports, and all three coaches could see Baty leading Lake Travis High to championships, but by the time he entered his senior year, he had abandoned all other sports in favor of baseball.
-Helping lead the Cavaliers to a 37-4 record and the Class 6A regional tournament, Baty appeared in 39 games through draft day and hit hit .602/.737/1.306 with 49 walks, 9 strikeouts, 19 home runs, and 10 stolen bases.
-In addition, he spent time on the mound once again, posting a 0.92 ERA in 53.0 innings pitched, allowing 29 hits, walking 12, and striking out 96.
+When Brett Baty started attending Lake Travis High School, the coaches of their baseball, basketball, and football programs could hardly contain their excitement- especially their basketball coach, who just happened to be Baty’s father.
+Because the youngster was held back a year while in the fifth grade- a common practice among children who excel athletically at a young age- he had a leg up on his peers athletically and was more physically developed.
+He excelled in all three sports, and all three coaches could see Baty leading Lake Travis High to championships, but by the time he entered his senior year, he had abandoned the other sports to focus on baseball.
+Helping lead the Cavaliers to a 37-4 record and the Class 6A regional tournament in 2019, Baty appeared in 39 games through draft day and hit .602/.737/1.306 with 49 walks, 9 strikeouts, 19 home runs, and 10 stolen bases.
+In addition, he spent time on the mound, posting a 0.92 ERA in 53.0 innings pitched, allowing 29 hits, walking 12, and striking out 96.

 With their first-round pick in the 2019 MLB Draft, the Mets selected Baty, the twelfth player selected overall.
 He eventually signed for $3.9 million, $466,000 below slot and was assigned to the GCL Mets.
 His time there was brief, but productive, as he hit .350/.480/.650 in five games.
 He was then moved up to the Kingsport Mets, where he spent the majority of the season.
 In 42 games in the Appalachian League, Baty hit .222/.339/.437 with six home runs.
 In the final week of the season, he got a token promotion to Brooklyn, where he hit .200/.529/.300 in four games and went 3-9 in their playoff run.

 At the plate, Baty has a wide base, setting his hands up high and close to his body.
 Using a moderate leg kick and stride, the ball jumps off his bat with a crack when he makes solid contact.
-His swing is smooth and easy, generating power through a combination of his own raw strength, his quick bat, and the torque from his lower half.
-He has a natural feel for hitting and is able to use the entire field, a lesson Kingsport hitting coach Mariano Duncan tried to instill in him by working with him to use the opposite field more.
-He has a good eye, with an advanced recognition of breaking pitches, and comes to the plate with a plan.
-He is able to work the count, fouling away pitches, taking close ones, laying off borderline pitches, and generally dueling with the pitcher to get into a favorable count.
-He is, at times, too passive, and Duncan worked with Baty to be a little more aggressive at the plate during his time at Kingsport.
+His swing is smooth and easy, generating power through a combination of his own raw strength, his quick bat speed, and the torque from his lower half.
+Swing-and-miss can sometimes be a problem for Baty, as his swing occasionally gets a bit long and uppercutty, but he generally works the count, fouls away pitches, and duels with pitchers.
+His hitting profile combined with his propensity to lay off borderline pitches and taking close ones have prompted some to label him too passive, but his ability to draw a walk raises his floor should the development of his hit tool stall.